 Carmen Cusack On Stage - Theater Credits, Bio and Tickets

-Following out-of-town tryouts in San Diego (2014) and Washington, D.C.
-(2015-16), Cusack made her Broadway debut as Alice Murphy in Steve Martin & Edie Brickell’s bluegrass musical Bright Star at the Cort Theatre in February 2016.
-Her breakthrough performance earned her a first Tony Award nomination in the category of ‘Best Actress in a Musical,’ alongside a Theatre World Award and nominations for a Drama Desk Award, Drama League Award, and Outer Critics Circle Award.
-In 2017, she also received her first Grammy Award nomination for ‘Best Musical Theater Album.’
-Cusack went on to reprise her performance in the show’s National Tour in Los Angeles, San Francisco and Salt Lake City.
-She also starred in New York City Center’s productions of Sunday in the Park with George (2016) and Call Me Madam (2019), and Sondheim on Sondheim at The Hollywood Bowl (2017).
+Following out-of-town tryouts in San Diego and Washington, D.C., Cusack made her Broadway debut as Alice Murphy in Steve Martin and Edie Brickell’s bluegrass musical Bright Star at the Cort Theatre in February 2016.
+Her breakthrough performance earned her a first Tony Award nomination in the category of Best Actress in a Musical, alongside a Theatre World Award and nominations for a Drama Desk Award, Drama League Award, and Outer Critics Circle Award.
+In 2017, she also received her first Grammy Award nomination for Best Musical Theater Album.
+Cusack went on to reprise her performance in the show’s national tour in Los Angeles, San Francisco and Salt Lake City.
+She also starred in New York City Center’s productions of Sunday in the Park with George and Call Me Madam, as well as Sondheim on Sondheim at The Hollywood Bowl in 2017.

-On screen, Cusack has appeared opposite Tom Hanks in 2019’s “A Beautiful Day in the Neighborhood” and in the Facebook Watch series “Sorry for Your Loss.”
+On screen, Cusack has appeared opposite Tom Hanks in 2019’s A Beautiful Day in the Neighborhood and in the Facebook Watch series Sorry for Your Loss.